-j) Request that the Shire require the details of the road upgrades as part of the development application for the Shire's review as this is an important traffic / planning consideration that needs to be taken into account as part of the Shire's decision on the development application.
-They would like to view this detail to ascertain how it affects their property.
-East modifications, which are available to view as an Attachment of this report. --- --
+- j) Request that the Shire require the details of the road upgrades as part of the development application for the Shire's review as this is an important traffic / planning consideration that needs to be taken into account as part of the Shire's decision on the development application.
+They would like to view this detail to ascertain how it affects their property. - The applicant has provided the proposed Welshpool Road East modifications, which are available to view as an Attachment of this report.